1

 Capm information

-The Certified Associate in Project Management (CAPM) is a widely recognized certification for entry-level project managers, demonstrating knowledge of fundamental project management principles.
-It can improve job prospects and salary potential, especially when combined with relevant experience and skills in project management tools.
+The Certified Associate in Project Management (CAPM) is a widely recognized certification for entry-level project managers, demonstrating knowledge of project management principles aligned with PMI standards.
+It can improve job prospects and salary potential, especially for those seeking roles that require or prefer formal project management credentials.
 However, its value depends on career goals and industry requirements.

 What types of projects and responsibilities can a CAPM expect to handle on a daily basis?